-According to the Public Company Accounting Oversight Board (PCAOB), any audit evidence obtained must be sufficient and appropriate.
+According to the Public Company Accounting Oversight Board (PCAOB), which regulates audit firms in the United States, any audit evidence obtained must be sufficient and appropriate.

-Sufficiency measures the quantity of the audit evidence.
-Appropriateness refers to the quality of audit evidence.
-The sufficiency of the audit evidence is affected by both the risk of material misstatement or risk associated with the control and the quality of the audit evidence obtained.
+Sufficiency measures the quantity of audit evidence; appropriateness refers to the quality of audit evidence.
+The sufficiency of the audit evidence is affected by both the risk of material misstatement and the risk associated with the control and the quality of the audit evidence obtained.

 What Are the Types of Audit Evidence?

 There are eight types of audit evidence.
 Each type has a specific purpose depending on the audit’s goal, the client’s objectives, and the assertion being tested.

 - Physical examination.
 This involves inspecting tangible assets, such as inventory, machinery, or documents, to verify their existence, condition, or ownership.
 Physical examination provides direct evidence and is often documented in audit work papers.

 - Confirmations.
 This refers to relying on third parties such as banks to confirm various aspects of the financial statements (for example, the closing bank balance or accounts payable records).

 - Documentary evidence.
 Auditors will gather documentation such as internal process documents, emails, or logs, to help with different portions of the overall audit.
 For example, the auditors may use the documentation for vouching or tracing a process flow as a part of the audit procedures.

 - Analytical procedures.
 This includes any analysis performed by the auditors using their calculations to substantiate the financial information and any accounting records provided by the client to find discrepancies.